 Consider Function and Form

-When arranging a living or dining room, you must consider how the layout will reflect and effect the space that it is being used for.
+When arranging a living or dining room, you must consider how the layout will reflect and affect the space that it is being used for.
 For example, if two sofas are facing one another, although it makes for dreamy symmetry, it will not function well to watch TV.
 Think about how you would like to use the space and what needs to be close by, how much room you will need and everything else that needs to be considered.

 Furniture is a must-have in any room but arranging it well can be half of the battle.
 Using these tips and tricks should help you to design and create a room perfect for the purpose whilst aesthetically pleasing too.